 Dog fashion and clothing use is bigger then ever these days!
 Everyday we find more and more ways to dress up our lovable furry friends.

-So to help make buying for your pooches next outfit simple we have come up with 3 easy steps and tips anyone can do to ensure the new clothing will ALWAYS fit.
+So to help make buying for your pooches easy, we have come up with 3 easy steps and tips anyone can do to ensure the new clothing will ALWAYS fit.

 Tips before Measuring

 Use caution not to strangle or hurt the dog.
 When taking the dogs measurements, you want the tape to be snug against the body, without applying pressure or allowing the tape to be loose.

 When shopping with custom dog shops like Swanky Paws, they will want the snug cm’s and will add the room to move themselves.
 However, for pre made clothing when shopping yourself, add extra for “room to move” where needed.
 (Explained Below)

 When buying dogs clothing online often you will need 3 measurements-